Harini7205/Weather-Prediction/README.md

 # Weather-Prediction
 This is a weather prediction web application by using an API "OpenWeatherMap".
-Technologies used are NodeJS,ExpressJS and EJS.